-3 credits An introductory, hands-on course designed to provide an overview of microcomputer hardware and software currently available and to provide hands-on exposure to Internet, e-mail, operating systems, word processing, spreadsheets, database and graphics applications.
+An introductory, hands-on course designed to provide an overview of microcomputer hardware and software.
+The course will provide hands-on exposure to internet, e-mail, operating systems, word processing, spreadsheets, database, graphics applications and will explore the myriad of security issues facing today's computer users.
 Keyboarding skills preferred, but not required.